wellenc-lex/scaner/README.md

 Move env.example at app/.env

-Insert your API keys into the amass.ini.example and rename it into amass.ini
+Insert your API keys into the amass1.ini.example and rename it into amass1.ini

 Change your secret in the crontab.txt.example (same as in the app/.env) and rename it into crontab.txt